How Baobab Fruit Can Help Manage Your Blood Sugar

 Since Channel 4 aired their Superfoods: The Real Story programme all about baobab, we've seen sales of this African fruit skyrocket - by as much as 1300% in one week!
 Why?
 The programme revealed groundbreaking research proving that the baobab fruit can help control blood sugar levels.

-Baobab is an African fruit that dries on a branch producing a natural powder that is exceptionally rich in nutrients.
-It has a delicious sweet and citrussy flavour, perfect for mixing into yoghurt, fruit, cereals, porridge, smoothies and juices.
+So what exactly is baobab?
+Baobab is a fruit from the African Baobab Tree - commonly known as the 'Tree of Life.'
+It is unique in that it dries on the branch producing a natural powder that is exceptionally rich in nutrients.
+Baobab powder has a delicious sweet and citrussy flavour, perfect for mixing into yoghurt, fruit, cereals, porridge, smoothies and juices.
 And best of all?
 It is a natural way to help manage your blood sugar.

 Baobab & blood sugar: the evidence

 In 2012, Aduna conducted the world's first pilot-level clinical trial on a baobab product, looking specifically at glycaemic response.
 In the trial, which was conducted by scientists at the Functional Food Centre of Oxford Brookes University, a milk drink containing 17.4g of Aduna Baobab Powder consumed by healthy human participants resulted in a lower blood glucose response than a control drink which contained no baobab.